Rejection: When It Hurts Men More Than It Should

-That’s a lot on anyone’s shoulders and in this world of competition for scarce resources in tandem with the presumed status that power can bring.
+That’s a lot on anyone’s shoulders in a world of competition for scarce resources, in tandem with the presumed status that power can bring.
 Individuals with limited ability to call on inner self-regulating resources or to rely on intrinsic rewards can lash out with unhealthy bids for power and dominance through violence and vengeance.

 Men who have witnessed violence or have been victims of violence are more likely to see violence as an acceptable means to an end.
-In their eyes, life is a battleground that supports only two types of warriors – winners and losers.
-Being branded a “loser” can be a blow to the sense-of-self that individuals with fragile egos – or hyper-sensitivity to rejection – simply cannot withstand without one of two responses resulting: shame or out-of-proportion retaliation, such as the tragic pattern of adolescent males turning to homicidal violence in response to rejections that seem too big to handle.
+In their eyes, life is a battleground that supports only two types of warriors: winners and losers.
+Being branded a “loser” can be a blow to the sense-of-self that individuals with fragile egos – or hypersensitivity to rejection – simply cannot withstand without one of two responses: shame or out-of-proportion retaliation, such as the tragic pattern of adolescent males turning to homicidal violence in response to rejections that seem too big to handle.

 Furman, W., Brown, B., & Feiring, C. (1999).
 The development of romantic relationships in adolescence.
 Cambridge, UK: Cambridge University Press.